dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/input-masked/info.md

 The InputMasked component supports masks based on a given locale.
 The locale will be inherited from the [Eufemia Provider](/uilib/usage/customisation/provider) if not given.

-As of now you can enable these masks by giving:
+As of now, you can enable these masks by giving:

 - `as_currency="EUR"`
 - `as_number={true}`